If you’re looking for capital to purchase or renovate real estate, then you’ll want to narrow down your search for business loans.

 On the other hand, some commercial real estate lenders lend money based on the estimated after repair value (ARV) for renovation projects.
 ARV is the estimated value of a piece of property after any intended repairs are finished.
 Short-term lenders often lend up to 70% ARV.

+Now, you’re probably wondering: What are commercial real estate loan rates?
 As with any small business loan, the actual interest rate you receive on your commercial real estate loan depends on your type of business, its financial health, and your creditworthiness.

 In general, commercial property finance tends to come in at a steeper price point than a residential mortgage.
 This is because businesses are riskier to lend to and there’s more volatility in commercial real estate values.